wiardvanrij/thanos/docs/components/compact.md

 external_labels: {cluster="us1", receive="true", environment="staging"}
 ```

-On next compaction multiple streams' blocks will be compacted into one.
+On the next compaction multiple streams' blocks will be compacted into one.

 ## Enforcing Retention of Data

 By default, there is NO retention set for object storage data.
-This means that you store data for unlimited time, which is a valid and recommended way of running Thanos.
+This means that you store data for an unlimited time, which is a valid and recommended way of running Thanos.

 You can set retention by different resolutions using `--retention.resolution-raw` `--retention.resolution-5m` and `--retention.resolution-1h` flag.
 Not setting
 them or setting to `0s` means no retention.